bagnascojhoel/contacts-aggregator/README.md

 - Java: you need Java 23.
 You can use [SDKMAN!](https://sdkman.io/) to manage your Java versions.
 - Gradle: you don’t need to install Gradle manually; the ./gradlew (Unix) or gradlew.bat (Windows) will do it for you.
+- Docker: you will need docker to use the docker compose file or run the application inside a container.

 ### Tests